The Benefits of Residential Care

 Etive House is a homely all-inclusive care home offering unrivalled levels of Residential Care, Respite Care and Dementia Care.
 Our home has an amazing team of dedicated professionals who work tirelessly to support residents with their everyday tasks and offer them a range of services and facilities to use on a daily basis.

-Our overall objective with residential care is to provide residents with 24/7 care and the best quality of life, ensuring their mental and physical wellbeing is looked after to the highest degree.
+Our overall objective with residential care is to provide residents with 24 hour care and the best quality of life, ensuring their mental well being and physical health is looked after to the highest degree.
 We offer residents numerous options for social interaction with our interactive tables and the regular activities we have available to them, and friendships are easily formed at Etive House Care Homedue to the majority of residents being from the local area, making interaction very organic and natural due to them already knowing each other.
-Independence is also something we value, as we want individuals to be able to have control over their decisions and daily routine for as long as possible however we are also on hand 24 hours a day when it is needed.

 At Etive House Care Home, our cinema room, games room and communal areas are currently undergoing refurbishment to make it a better home-away-from-home for our residents.
 We are always investing in the home to ensure residents are given the best environment and care possible.